raulfloresp/Mexico-COVID-19/Daily data/README.md

 ## English

 Listing of cumulative deaths per day and state from the date of the first confirmed case. (```fallecidos_{date}.csv```).
 Listing of suspected cases under consideration per day and state from March 14 onwards.
 (The tables from before that date are not longer available.
-From March 23 onwards, the third order locality of the cases is reported in the tables.) (```sospechosos_{date}.csv```)
+From March 23 onwards, the third order locality of the cases is sometimes reported in the tables.) (```sospechosos_{date}.csv```)

 Listing of cumulative confirmed cases by day, with age, day of initial and type of case (imported/contact). (```positivos_{date}.csv```)
 **Before** March 23 the situation of the patient (confirmed/recovered/dead) is aditionally reported.
 (The details of the recovered cases are no longer reported in the CTDs.
 The situation of the patients are not listed in the official tables.)